 Sessions are for 50 minutes adults one to one, 40 minutes under 18 and 60 minutes for couple counselling.

 What happens in a session?

 Sessions are client-led and there is no typical counselling session.
-At the beginning we will go through our contract, discuss your expectations and what you would hope to achieve from counselling.
+In the first session we will go through our contract, discuss your expectations and what you would hope to achieve from counselling.
 I am interested to know what it is like being you, your life and your story.
-This might mean talking about your current self and how issues may be affecting your know or reflecting back to past experiences and how these may have a bearing on how you are feeling.
-Or it might mean discussing an addiction or certain behaviour in a way that you have not previously been able to.
-Whatever happens in therapy, you won't be judged, instead you will be listened to in an encouraging way where you and your experience and choices will be treated with respect and positive regard.
+This might mean talking about your current self and how issues may be affecting you in the here and now or delving into past experiences and how the past is still be impacting you.
+We may discuss certain behaviours in a way that you have not previously been able to before.
+Whatever happens in therapy, you won't be judged.
+Instead you will be listened to in an encouraging way where you and your experience and choices will be treated with respect and positive regard.

 How do I know which counsellor is best for me?

 I feel it is vitally important you work with a counsellor that you feel you can trust, work with, and be vulnerable with in order for counselling to be effective.
 Counselling is very much about the relationship between counsellor and client.
 During our first conversation, whether this is by phone or during our first meeting, both of us will have the opportunity to honestly decide if you will benefit from having counselling with me and the way I am and the way I work.